5 Top Tips for Choosing Restaurant Table Tops

 Restaurant tables make up the vast majority of your diners interior design.
-They serve a huge practical purpose, but at the same time, they impact dramatically upon the overall look of your establishment, too.
-Table tops, in particular, should be carefully considered when you are either designing or choosing from a range of tables – for example, from GBN Primo’s superb and expansive range!
-Here are five top tips we feel you should always bear in mind while table shopping – or should that be table topping?
+They serve a huge practical purpose, but at the same time, the impact dramatically upon the overall look of your establishment, too.
+Tabletops, in particular, should be carefully considered when you are either designing or choosing from a range of tables – for example, from GBN Primo’s superb and expansive range!
+Here are five top tips we feel you should always bear in mind while table shopping – or should that be table-topping?

 First things first – consider your overall mood and ambience carefully.
 What sort of atmosphere are you aiming to create?
 What looks and feels could help to deliver this atmosphere to your customers with minimal effort?
 Once you have a clear picture in mind, you will find shopping for the right table tops a breeze.

 Firstly, look for the tabletop material that serves the look of your restaurant and your needs the most.
 Consider easy-clean and easy-maintenance options wherever you can.
 Consider resin, stainless steel, butcher block or granite for starters.

 Quality should always be top of your list of things to look for.
 Alongside durability, you should prioritise the quality of a table and/or tabletop before you purchase – though you ideally shouldn’t be looking at durability outweighing quality altogether.
 For example, a super-durable household dining table simply won’t cut it in a restaurant.
 It’s worthwhile investing in a top-quality table top which will withstand the years – unless, of course, you are willing to make frequent changes.